zopefoundation/zc.relationship/src/zc/relationship/README.txt

     [<Person 'Fred'>]

 If we want to find all the relationships for which Fred is a subject, we can use `findRelationshipTokenSet`.
-It, combined with `findValueTokenSets`, is useful for querying the index data structures at a fairly low level, when you want to use the data in a way that the other search methods don't support.
+It, combined with `findValueTokenSet`, is useful for querying the index data structures at a fairly low level, when you want to use the data in a way that the other search methods don't support.